 If you had a $2,000 tax bill and received a $1,000 credit, your tax obligation would be reduced to $1,000.

-A credit is generally more valuable than a deduction, however both save money.
-While some credits merely reduce your tax burden to $0, there are others that are fully or partially refundable, allowing you to receive additional money from the IRS beyond what you paid into the system.
+A credit is generally more valuable than a deduction.
+However, both save money.
+While some credits reduce your tax burden to $0, others are fully or partially refundable, allowing you to receive additional money from the IRS beyond what you paid into the system.